SharafMohamed/log-surgeon/docs/custom-parser.md

     return std::move(r1);
 }
 ```
-Each code fragment takes as an argument a non-terminal representing the *head*
+Each code fragment takes a non-terminal representing the head of the associated
-of the associated grammar rule.
-This non-terminal contains a vector of
+grammar rule as its argument.
+This non-terminal contains a vector of matched
-matched symbols corresponding to the symbols in the *body* of the grammar
+symbols corresponding to the symbols in the *body* of the grammar rule.
-rule.

 The new_string_rule() code fragment is used when generating a Value symbol
 from a string symbol.
 The code fragment accesses the string symbol